CodeSignal/blaze-material-ui/README.md

 ## inspired by polymer

-This library provides material design elemets in meteor.
+This library provides material design elements in meteor.
 It is built on top of [meteor-blaze-compoents](https://github.com/peerlibrary/meteor-blaze-components) which uses [blaze](https://github.com/meteor/blaze)

 ## Installation